Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 You don't need to share every detail.
 Something like "I'm dealing with some burnout and working on recovery strategies.
 I wanted you to know in case you notice changes in my engagement or if I need to discuss any adjustments" opens conversation without oversharing.

 Most advisors and preceptors have experienced burnout themselves or witnessed it in others.
 Many will respond with support and flexibility.
-Asking for accommodation shows self-awareness and professional maturity—qualities that matter more than pretending you're fine when you're not.
+Asking for accommodation shows self-awareness and professional maturity.

 Preventing Future Burnout